poeppenz/IS7024FinalProject/IS7024FinalProject/README.md

 ## Requirements

 - [x] Research and select APIs for event and parking data.
 - [ ] Implement API integration for event data.
+SeatGeek
 - [ ] Implement API integration for parking data.
+ParkWhiz
 - [ ] Finalize a project name.
+EventFor
 - [ ] Develop frontend components to display events and parking options.
 - [ ] Test the application for usability and performance.
 - [ ]